-Shiling Yang: Global temperature change as a primary driver of the summer monsoon rain belt shift in East Asia
+Shiling Yang: Global temperature change as the ultimate driver of the shift in the summer monsoon rain belt in East Asia

 Landscape: West-central Wisconsin is a beautiful area, with rolling hills, immaculate dairy farms and deep river valleys.
 Plus, the friendly nature of the local Wisconsinites is an added benefit.

 Social events: The LoessFest will not lack for optional social and networking opportunities!
-On Wednesday afternoon and evening (4:00 to 8:00 pm, approximately), we will have a wonderful icebreaker event at the Lismore Hotel.
-Optional pre-meeting events include a bicycle tour of the city of Eau Claire and its many bridges, and possibly a trip to the Mississippi River bluffs to view a sunset, while enjoying fine wine, of course!
+On Wednesday afternoon and evening (4:00 to 8:00 pm, approximately), we will have a wonderful icebreaker event.
+Optional pre-meeting events include a bicycle tour of the city of Eau Claire and its many bridges (Weds afternoon), and possibly a trip to the Mississippi River bluffs to view a sunset, while enjoying fine wine, of course!
 The city of Eau Claire has two new brewpubs, with excellent beer.
 These venues are both within walking distance of the Davies Center, and each evening vans will be circulating to take anyone who is there back to the hotel.
 Please join us!

 SPECIAL NOTE: The 2016 LoessFest spans Sep.
 22-25 (Thursday through Sunday).
 Coincidentally, the annual meetings of the Geological Society of America will occur in Denver, Colorado on September 25-28.
 As a result, participants have a unique opportunity to piggy-back the LoessFest with the GSA meetings.
 Denver is a short flight from Minneapolis.